 Don’t Steamroll the Conversation

-When approaching an introvert – sometimes and S or C personality type – match their vocal patterns, volume, and mannerisms so you can avoid putting them on edge.
+When approaching an introvert (sometimes an S or C personality type), match their vocal patterns, volume, and mannerisms so you can avoid putting them on edge.
 If you are a D or an I personality type, this may require some practice.
 Taming your natural instinct of telling in a conversation and switching it to an asking conversation will allow an introvert to participate more comfortably.

-When you share information, follow it with a trailer such as, “Does that make sense?” or “Does that work for you?” gives them a chance to be heard and to engage.
-You may also choose to lower your voice if they speak quietly and slow down the flow of information, giving them time to process and formulate questions.
+When you share information, following with a trailer such as, “Does that make sense?” or “Does that work for you?” gives them a chance to be heard and to engage.
+You may also choose to lower your voice, if they speak quietly, and slow down the flow of information to give them time to process and formulate questions.